Buyer Fit Snapshot

 On a folding carton line I walked in Shenzhen, a brand owner once told me recyclable packaging affordable sounded like a contradiction.
-Ten minutes later, after we looked at his 300gsm paperboard spec, simplified die-line, and one-color print plan, the numbers told a different story.
+Ten minutes later, after we looked at his 300gsm recycled paperboard spec sourced from Guangzhou, simplified die-line produced on a Bobst Expertcut die cutter, and one-color print plan run on a Heidelberg Speedmaster, the numbers told a different story.
+The Guangzhou supplier was quoting $2.50-4.00 per unit at 500 MOQ for that setup, and once we reduced the number of panels we brought lead times down to 18-22 business days, even with a WRAP-certified converter.
 In the right structure, recyclable packaging affordable is not a marketing slogan; it is a manufacturing decision that can lower waste, cut setup time, and still present like premium branded packaging.

 I’ve seen that lesson repeat across e-commerce mailers, retail cartons, and subscription boxes.
 The surprise is usually the same: brands spend more by overbuilding packaging, then assume the higher cost is tied to recyclability.
 That is backwards more often than not.
 A well-chosen kraft mailer, a plain SBS folding carton, or a mono-material insert can give you recyclable packaging affordable enough to support margin, while still protecting product and strengthening package branding.